SOONwasTaken/Math/K-Iterable Family of Functions/README.md

 k = 3|~~DoKI₃(1)~~|~~DoKI₃(2)~~|`DoKI₃(3)`|...
 ...|...|...|...|...

-We have created a Diagonalized Diagonalization function, DD(n) = DoKIₙ(n).
+We have created a Diagonalized Diagonalization function, DoKIₙ(n).
 Going even beyond, this we can continue building upon these functions, by repeating diagonalization.

 # Diagonalized Diagonalization:

-Let DDᵏ(n) be [Placeholder]
+Let DDᵏ(n) be a function of constructed diagonlizations where the following applies:
+- DD¹(n) is simply DoKIₙ(n).
+- DDᵏ(n) is a equal to the constructed diagonalization of DDᵏ⁻¹(n) for all k > 1 where we evaluate the following:
+  - Begin with DDᵏ(n).
+  - Create a diagonalized version of the function DDᵏₙ(n).
+  - Iterate on the function and evaluate DDᵏₙ(n).
+Call this value N₁.
+  - Repeat these steps for k-1 to evaluate DDᵏₙ(n) = N₂.
+  - k-2 to evaluate N₃, and so on.
+  - Arrive at the final diagonalization DD¹ₙₖ₋₁(Nₖ₋₁) to evaluate the value of Nₖ.

-(note that k is a superscript and not a subscript, as we aren't iterating on this function)
+(note that k is a superscript and not a subscript.
+The function constructs diagonalizations, which in turn create iterations, so there is no need to iterate this fuction)